 - The council is at the forefront of building new homes to the highest of environmental standards, known as Passivhaus.
 Our Goldsmith Street development of 93 social houses is one of the largest collections of Passivhaus currently under construction in the UK. - In 2017 we have achieved a 54.1 per cent reduction in carbon emissions against our target of 40 per cent by 2019.
 Fuel poverty levels in Norwich have fallen so that they are now below the national averages.
 We will keep to our commitment to support people through our successful affordable warmth initiatives such as Cosy City and Big Switch & Save.
-Our residents continue to express high levels of satisfaction with the quality of our parks.
+Our residents continue to express high levels of satisfaction with the quality of our parks, further improvements will be sought in order to achieve the challenging performance target